 Some states allow a grace period to resolve certain violations, so consider going to your landlord with the issue, even if you breached the lease agreement.
 You may be able to come to an agreement that allows you to remain in the unit while the landlord evicts the unwanted roommate.
 If you’re unsure whether going to your landlord will jeopardize your tenancy, consult a lawyer first.

 The landlord must follow certain legal guidelines when giving notice.
 Each state has different grounds, requirements, and time frames for serving notice.
 Typically, the tenant will receive an eviction notice within a set period.
-If the roommate disregards the notice to vacate, the landlord may file an eviction lawsuit.
+If the roommate disregards the notice, the landlord may file an eviction lawsuit.

-Step 6 – Wait for the Landlord To Initiate an Eviction Lawsuit
+6. Wait for the Landlord to Initiate an Eviction Lawsuit

 An eviction lawsuit lets the landlord present their case for eviction to a judge.
 During an eviction hearing, the judge determines whether they have grounds to evict the tenant.
 The unwanted tenant and landlord will both be summoned to attend the hearing.
 You may also be permitted to attend the hearing as a witness.

-In most cases, the eviction procedures for a roommate who isn’t on the lease will be the same as those for official tenants.
+In most cases, the eviction process for a roommate who isn’t on the lease will be the same as that for official tenants.
 However, check your state and local laws for eviction timelines and requirements.

 Most states require the landlord to complete the formal eviction process before contacting law enforcement.
 Failure to do so could create larger legal issues and set you or the landlord up for a lawsuit.